The Scientific Secretariat manages the daily business of ICRP.

 Until 1957, the Secretary of the Commission was selected from among the Commission members.
 However, in that year Secretary Walter Binks had to retire for health reasons.
 Bo Lindell (who was not a member of the Commission at the time) was asked to be a "temporary" secretary, then went on to become ICRP Scientific Secretary.

 Scientific Secretary became a full-time paid position in 1962 with the appointment of F. David Sowby.
 This significantly increased the efficiency of ICRP operations.
 Over time the Scientific Secretary was assisted more and more in his duties with administrative support provided in-kind through the various national organisations that hosted the Scientific Secretariat.
-In 2009 ICRP created the second full-time paid position of Executive Assistant to fill this role.
-In 2012 the first Assistant Scientific Secretary joined the Scientific Secretariat on secondment for a two-year period.
+In 2009, ICRP created the second full-time paid position of Executive Administrator to fill this role.
+In 2012, the first Assistant Scientific Secretary joined the Scientific Secretariat on secondment for a two-year period.
 This position continues to be filled by secondment.
-In 2016 the position of Development and Communications Manager, bringing the number of full-time paid staff to to three.
+In 2016 and 2020, respectively, the positions of Development and Communications Manager and Brand and Digital Media Specialist were added to bring the number of full-time paid staff to four.
 All other positions are filled by volunteers or secondment.